ktbroborg/CS2110-Final-Project/README.md

 GnomenWald!

+This project addresses a routing problem with gnomes travelling among villages on toll roads.
+Each gnome is a separate thread.
+The assignment specified a fully implemented GUI, topological sort and a minimal spanning tree.
+The full asssignment is in this repository as HW5description.pdf.

 Traveling - happens in a gnome thread.
 	* gnomes are put into groups of keyholders (for finding)
 		- coordinates of the one to find serve as the check